A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 When to consider it

-You have children under 25, are naming contingent beneficiaries on retirement accounts or insurance, or want to structure gifts to grandchildren.
-This is foundational for every parent’s estate plan.
+You have children under 25 or are naming them as beneficiaries — foundational for every parent's plan.

 08 / SPECIAL NEEDS PLANNING COORDINATION